 Foot and ankle mobility measures

 Knee strength: The maximal strength of your leg muscles will be measured using a special device.
-The examiner will ask you to push against it, as hard as you can, in two directions.
+The examiner will ask you to push against it, as hard as you can, in one direction.

-Functional performance tests, including a small one-leg squat and walking
+Functional performance tests, including walking and hopping

 Measures of pressure pain onset: The examiner will apply a pressure stimulus with a probe to 4 points around your knee, and one point at your elbow.
 As the pressure increases, you will be asked to press a button to indicate the precise moment that the pressure sensation changes to one of pressure and the first onset of pain.
 At this point the pressure will cease.
 Three measures will be taken at each site, and repeated on both knees and elbows.